anjana-codes/cintel-04-local/README.md

 Gorman KB, Williams TD, Fraser WR (2014).
 Ecological sexual dimorphism and environmental variability within a community of Antarctic penguins (genus Pygoscelis).
 PLoS ONE 9(3):e90081. https://doi.org/10.1371/journal.pone.0090081
 The Shiny development team.
 Shiny for Python [Computer software]. https://github.com/posit-dev/py-shiny

-Screenshots
-Running the Shiny for Python app locally on port 8000.

-Running the Shiny for Python app locally

-Serving the static app locally from the docs folder (as GitHub Pages will) on port 8008.
-The browser tab shows a custom tab title and favicon.
-Recommended: Build your own favicon at https://favicon.io/.

-Serving the app locally from the docs folder

-Running the Shiny for Python app locally

-Serving the static app locally from the docs folder (as GitHub Pages will) on port 8008.
-The browser tab shows a custom tab title and favicon.
-Recommended: Build your own favicon at https://favicon.io/.

-Serving the app locally from the docs folder